rancher/fleet-docs/docs/gitrepo-add.md

 For a [multi-cluster](./concepts.md) style, please ensure you use the correct repo that will map to the right target clusters.

-## Create GitRepo instance
+## Create GitRepo Instance

-Git repositories are register by creating a `GitRepo` following the below YAML sample.
+Git repositories are registered by creating a `GitRepo` following the below YAML sample.
 Refer to the inline comments as the means of each field

 ```yaml